SidMallya/photo_sharing/README.md

 sudo ./composer.phar require aws/aws-sdk-php
 chown -R apache /var/www/html
 ```

-    The user data takes care of installing Apache, PHP, MySQL, Git and Composer and downloads the code repository on GitHub.
-The user data and IAM role can be specified in "Step 3: Configure Instance Details" while launching an EC2 instance.

 5. SSH into the EC2 instance and update the following details in /var/www/html/photo_sharing/config.php file:
     RDS endpoint